This website is designed to provide you with information regarding the financial aid process and how to apply for assistance.

-The Department of Education has issued a PIN code to all continuing financial aid recipients who filed a FAFSA for the current 2012-13 academic year.
-The PIN is used to access, complete and electronically sign the Renewal FAFSA on the web at www.fafsa.ed.gov as well as to view your federal loan history at www.nslds.ed.gov.
-Instructions on filing the Renewal FAFSA on the web will be included with your PIN mailer.
-Please be sure to save your PIN number since it can be used to view the status and results of your processed FAFSA as well as to make corrections to your Student Aid Report.
+The Department of Education has recently switched to a username and password system called FSA ID.
+The FSA ID replaces the FAFSA PIN previously used to log into the Federal Student Aid websites such as FAFSA.gov.
+Both new and continuing FAFSa filers will need to create a FSA ID to access, complete and electronically sign their Renewal FAFSA on the web at www.fafsa.ed.gov as well as to view their federal loan history at www.nslds.ed.gov or to view the status and results of your processed FAFSA as well as to make corrections to their Student Aid Report.

 Financial Aid Award Letter

 The Financial Aid Office will prepare a tentative award based on the evaluation received from the Department of Education.
 The award notice will detail which programs may help finance a student's education.
 In addition, students will be asked to complete the loan application(s) and other documents needed to establish their eligibility, as required by federal regulations.